Esther McVey: Out of parliament (2015–2017)

-Member of Parliament for Tatton (2017–present)
+2nd term (2017–2019)

-In April 2017, McVey was selected to succeed George Osborne as the Conservative candidate for the June 2017 general election in his safe seat of Tatton.
-She was elected, with around the same vote share as Osborne gained in 2015 (58.6%) (and with a larger number of votes than Osborne gained in any of the four times he stood in an election at Tatton), but with a decreased majority.
-In a reshuffle prompted by Sir Michael Fallon's resignation as Secretary of State for Defence in the wake of sexual assault allegations, and in which former Chief Whip Gavin Williamson replaced Fallon and his deputy Julian Smith replaced Williamson, McVey was appointed Deputy Chief Government Whip.
+In April 2017, McVey was selected to succeed George Osborne as the Conservative candidate for the seat of Tatton at the snap 2017 general election.
+At the snap general election, she was elected as MP for Tatton with 58.6% of the vote and a majority of 14,787.

+In the subsequent reshuffle, McVey was appointed Deputy Chief Government Whip.

 Secretary of State for Work and Pensions (2018)

 On 8 January 2018, McVey was appointed as Secretary of State for Work and Pensions, a post she held until 15 November 2018 when she resigned over the Brexit deal.
 Labour MP Dan Carden said McVey's appointment "will put fear in the hearts of the vulnerable and disabled.
 The last time McVey was at DWP she was ejected from parliament by the voters of Wirral West."

-In July 2018 it was reported by the head of the National Audit Office (NAO) that McVey had misled parliament over the new Universal Credit scheme by claiming that the NAO report showed that it should be rolled out faster when in fact the report concluded that the roll-out should be paused.
+In July 2018, it was reported by the head of the National Audit Office (NAO) that McVey had misled parliament over the new Universal Credit scheme by claiming that the NAO report showed that it should be rolled out faster when in fact the report concluded that the roll-out should be paused.
 She apologised to the House of Commons on 4 July 2018 amid calls for her resignation.
-Labour MP Margaret Greenwood said in parliament, "The secretary of state should be ashamed that she has been forced to come to this house again.
+Labour MP Margaret Greenwood said in parliament: "The secretary of state should be ashamed that she has been forced to come to this house again.
 If she misread this report so badly this brings in to question her competence and her judgment.
 If she did read the report and chose to misrepresent its findings, she has clearly broken the ministerial code.
 Either way, she should resign."

 McVey said that there were problems with Universal Credit.
-The Guardian wrote, "Tens of thousands of ESA claimants will receive back-payments of £5,000–£20,000 as a result of what MPs have called a series of 'avoidable' mistakes.
+The Guardian wrote: "Tens of thousands of ESA claimants will receive back-payments of £5,000–£20,000 as a result of what MPs have called a series of 'avoidable' mistakes.
 The DWP was warned of the error as early as 2014, but failed to take action until 2017."

-On 15 November 2018, McVey announced her ministerial resignation over Brexit following May's publication of the draft proposed deal.
+On 15 November 2018, McVey announced her ministerial resignation over Brexit, following May's publication of the draft proposed deal.
 She was replaced by former Home Secretary Amber Rudd.

-It was reported on 27 June 2019 that McVey had received £17,000 for her resignation in severance pay.
-She was criticised by Labour MP Neil Coyle for taking the payment when she had earlier admitted universal credit had "failings".